 Gold and Silver

 Today we want to talk about the materials we use to produce our pieces.
-The different types of gold and silver, baths, qualities and durability, the available options on the market, price spectrum and everything that fits this.
+The different types of gold and silver, baths, qualities and durability, the available options on the market, price spectrum and everything that fits in this.

 There is, however, a direct correlation between the quality of the raw material used, the price and the durability of the piece.